 Gingivitis is inflammation of the gum tissue.
 This is a reversible gum disease.

 Symptoms include gum bleeding without pain.
 As the disease progresses, pain, swelling, and loss of bone around the teeth may occur.
 Advanced gum disease can cause the loss of otherwise healthy teeth.

 Make sure you follow good oral hygiene (brushing and flossing regularly) and see your dentist on a regular basis.

-Exposure to certain chemicals can cause inflammation of the gums.
+This term occasionally appears in Section 11 (toxicological information) of Safety Data Sheets as a symptom of exposure to chemicals that can cause inflammation of the gums.
 Examples include cytotoxic chemotherapy drugs.
 Avoid contact with these materials.
 Certain occupations, particularly those which involve work outdoors or in hot weather, are likely to lead to dehydration which, in turn, can contribute to gum disease.

 Help your workers beat dehydration with heat stress prevention signs from Safety Emporium.

 Entry last updated: Saturday, December 31, 2022.
 This page is copyright 2000-2023 by ILPI.
 Unauthorized duplication or posting on other web sites is expressly prohibited.
 Send suggestions, comments, and new entry desires (include the URL if applicable) to us by email.

 Disclaimer: The information contained herein is believed to be true and accurate, however ILPI makes no guarantees concerning the veracity of any statement.
 Use of any information on this page is at the reader's own risk.
 ILPI strongly encourages the reader to consult the appropriate local, state and federal agencies concerning the matters discussed herein.